Unleash/unleash/website/docs/advanced/strategy-constraints.md

 ## [Deprecated]: Constrain on a specific environment {#constrain-on-a-specific-environment}

 Before Unleash 4.3, using strategy constraints was the recommended way to have different toggle configurations per environment.
-Now that Unleash has environment support built-in, we no longer recommend you use strategy constraints for this.
+Now that Unleash has environment support built in, we no longer recommend you use strategy constraints for this.
 Instead, see the [environments documentation](../user_guide/environments).

 [^1]: `userScore` is not a default Unleash field, but can be added as a [custom context field](../user_guide/unleash_context#custom-context-fields).